Travel down Oklahoma’s stretch of Route 66 and find quirky stops, kitschy photo-ops and unique destinations along the way.

 Continue reading below

-A road trip down Route 66 in Oklahoma will lead you to larger-than-life ku-ku birds, giant totem poles, friendly whales, historic relics, over 600 flavors of soda and even “alien” yard art.
+A road trip down Route 66 in Oklahoma will lead you to larger-than-life ku-ku birds, giant totem poles, friendly whales, historic relics and over 600 flavors of soda.
 Be sure to bring your camera along – these unique photo-ops shouldn’t be missed!

 Outfitted with a 1960s-style neon sign and housed in a building that looks like a giant ku-ku clock, visitors have been attracted to Waylan’s Ku-Ku Burger in Miami for decades.
 It opened as part of a chain of ku-ku hamburger stands in the 1960s, but is now the only remaining restaurant of its kind.
 A giant cheeseburger, chili cheese waffle fries and fresh squeezed limeade are the ideal Waylan’s meal.